Is Zimbabwe's military takeover the world's strangest (non) coup?

 The event took place a day after the military had seized control in the capital.
 Yet instead of parading Mugabe in handcuffs, military leaders were shown casually chatting with the man whom they were apparently holding captive.

-Business as usual: a nap
+Business as usual: A nap

 In one of the least conventional events of the takeover, Mugabe unexpectedly emerged from house arrest to conduct a public engagement -- a university graduation ceremony in the capital.